Service Learning Primer

 context for academic instruction and student learning.

-In a properly implemented service learning program
+In a nutshell, a good service learning project should:

 Some activities, such as student mentoring or peer tutoring, can take place within your own school building.
 Others require getting the kids out into the larger community.
 Some may be one-time activities, while others occupy the whole school year or longer.